agroscope-ch/srppp/vignettes/joss/paper.md

 Risk Indicator [@korkaric2023] that have previously used the SRPPP data have suffered from the fact that previous approaches have partially lost information in the course of processing the published data.
-These shortcomings can now be avoided by using `srppp` which adheres more strictly to the data structure offered by the XML file.
+These shortcomings can now be avoided by using `srppp` which adheres more closely to the data structure underlying the XML file.

 # Availability